colbysny/portfolio/README.md

 After executing three control studies to confirm the system’s accuracy, I programmed an Omega data acquisition system to automate irradiation tests.
 This increased throughput 6x (previously 3 hours per sample) through parallel testing and automatic data logging.
 Finally, I analyzed and visualized my results in Python.
 The project successfully demonstrated the effectiveness of the coatings in reducing thermal loads, contributing to the development of more energy-efficient roofing materials.

+### Fusion Energy Modeling
+During an internship at Princeton Plasma Physics Laboratory, I modeled energy extraction from fusion plasmas by simulating a fluidized bed heat exchanger using Ansys Fluent CFD.
+The project aims to optimize the heat transfer processes within this system to improve the efficiency of future fusion engine designs.
+I used the simulations to compare the performance of various thermodynamic cycles, assessing their effectiveness in converting the extracted thermal energy into usable fusion power.
+The simulations will provide insights into which cycles offered the highest efficiency gains, informing the design of more effective heat exchangers and contributing to the development of next-generation fusion reactors.

 ### Carbon Upcycled: CO2 Capture Reactor Concept

 ![Carbon valorization reaction scheme](assets/reactor_design.png)